akshitamaity-ui/ODT2026-songvisualiser/README.md

 Describe the final version of your project.

 **Response:**
 `[Sonic Vault is a two-phase tabletop installation.
 A physical joystick connected via USB to a laptop running Chrome navigates a purpose-built dark-themed music library (Sonic Vault HTML/JS) — browsing genres, scrolling tracks, building a queue, and controlling playback entirely without keyboard or mouse.
 When a track plays, the audio from the speakers is captured by a MAX4466 microphone connected to an ESP32, which drives a 32×8 MAX7219 LED matrix with real-time animated bar columns mirrored symmetrically across two daisy-chained modules.
 A 10-LED NeoPixel strip breathes in the active mode colour.
 The joystick cycles between Red (Bass), Orange (Full Range), and Yellow (Treble) frequency modes.
 The components needign a high volatge supply run from an XL4015 buck regulator.
-The UI was designed in Adobe Illustrator and wireframed collaboratively with Claude.]`
+The UI was designed in Adobe Illustrator and wireframed collaboratively with LLM.]`

 ## 18.2 What Works Well
 - `The experience of choosing music with the joystick and watching it visualised creates genuine authorship over the light show.